harperreed/harper.blog/content/post/2003-08-27-angela___left___sad__.md

 ---
-date: 2003-08-27T19:55:17Z
+date: 2003-08-27 19:55:17+00:00
-excerpt: |-
-  so my friend angela moved to L.A.
+excerpt: 'so my friend angela moved to L.A.
 I guess I will have to go and visit.
   She had a nifty going away party last night.
 I always look insane in pictures.

   this is awesome. check it out.
-GWBush is the w...
+GWBush is the w...'
-tags: ["insane","bush"]
+tags:
+- friendship
+- moving
+- parties
+- emotions
+- politics
 title: angela.. left.. sad..
 wordpress_id: 608
 wordpress_url: http://new.nata2.org/?p=608